oladimillion/Postit/README.md

 ```
 4. run `node server` to start the server

-5. enter `http://localhost:3000` in your browser use the app
+5. enter `http://localhost:3000` in your browser's address bar to use the app